paraskamaliya/paraskamaliya/README.md

 Hello, I'm Paras! 👋

 I'm an Aspiring MERN Developer based in Surat, Gujarat.
-I'm passionate about Computer Sceince and enjoy Coding.
+I'm passionate about Computer science and enjoy Coding.
 Here's a little more about me:

 - 🔭 I'm currently working on My Portfolio.
 - 🌱 I'm constantly learning and exploring new things in Web Development.